effector/effector/src/content/docs/en/api/effector-react/useList.md

 :::

 Hook function for efficient rendering of list store.
-Every item will be memoized and updated only when their data changes.
+Every item will be memoized and updated only when their data change.

 ## useList(store, fn) {#useList-simple}